 When comparing TOR vs VPN, there are a number of differences including:

-- TOR sends your traffic through multiple nodes to provide protection via layers.
+- The TOR browser sends your traffic through multiple nodes to provide protection via layers.

-- TOR is much slower than VPN traffic.
+- Using TOR browser affects internet speed, as it is much slower than VPN traffic.

-Not all IM services support E2EE, while some don’t offer it in their default settings.
-It’s important to choose privacy-oriented messaging services that do use E2EE encryption.
+Not all IM services support E2EE (such as Facebook Messanger), instead defaulting to an older data encryption standard.
+It’s important to choose privacy-oriented encrypted messaging services that do use E2EE encryption.

 Document encryption programs can either be standalone applications (like PGP, which encrypts any files and not just documents) or plugins to certain applications like MS-Word or Adobe Acrobat which enable documents to be encrypted when they are saved to disk.